dyna-bytes/ProblemSolving/README.md

 # BOJ
-This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+This is a auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub) and Customed Leetcode Chrome Extension with [Leethub](https://github.com/QasimWani/LeetHub)